Post job

 Staff Attorneys are legal employees who work for a variety of organizations, often as full-time employees.
 They use their legal expertise to help deal with day-to-day legal issues with which their organization needs regular assistance.

 These skill sets are where the common ground ends though.
-A legal counsel responsibility is more likely to require skills like "legal risks," "excellent interpersonal," "in-house counsel," and "ethics."
-Whereas a staff attorney requires skills like "juris," "appeals," "administrative agencies," and "real estate."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a legal counsel are more likely to require skills like "legal risks," "excellent interpersonal," "in-house counsel," and "ethics."
+On the other hand, a job as a staff attorney requires skills like "juris," "appeals," "administrative agencies," and "real estate."
+As you can see, what employees do in each career varies considerably.

-Staff attorneys tend to reach lower levels of education than legal counsels.
+Staff attorneys earn the highest salaries when working in the professional industry, with an average yearly salary of $113,835.
+On the other hand, legal counsels are paid more in the technology industry with an average salary of $159,575.staff attorneys tend to reach lower levels of education than legal counsels.
 In fact, staff attorneys are 7.0% less likely to graduate with a Master's Degree and 14.7% more likely to have a Doctoral Degree.

 Generally, an attorney's responsibility is to advise the client with an ongoing lawsuit on the legal procedures and provide strategies to resolve the case as early as possible.
 An attorney compiles necessary documents or any records for appeal and client's defense.
 Attorneys must acquire strong problem-solving and critical-thinking skills to mediate disputes and settle pending litigation for the client's best interest.
 In some cases, an attorney's procedure depends on any evidence and research presented during the trial period.
 An attorney is expected to present clients on legal proceedings, seeking justice and justifying the law.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that legal counsel responsibilities requires skills like "legal support," "legal risks," "excellent interpersonal," and "in-house counsel."
-But an attorney might use skills, such as, "law firm," "juris," "appeals," and "trial preparation."
+For example, resumes show us that legal counsel responsibilities requires skills like "legal support," "legal risks," "excellent interpersonal," and "in-house counsel."
+But an attorney might use other skills in their typical duties, such as, "law firm," "juris," "appeals," and "trial preparation."

-When it comes to the differences in education between the two professions, attorneys tend to reach lower levels of education than legal counsels.
+Average education levels between the two professions vary.
+Attorneys tend to reach lower levels of education than legal counsels.
 In fact, they're 6.2% less likely to graduate with a Master's Degree and 14.7% more likely to earn a Doctoral Degree.

 An Attorney at Law is responsible for preparing and examining contracts involving leases, licenses, purchases, sales, etc. They advise clients concerning business transactions, claim liability, or legal rights and obligations.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from legal counsels resumes, they are more likely to have skills like "legal support," "legal risks," "excellent interpersonal," and "in-house counsel."
-But a attorney at law might have skills like "law firm," "juris," "trial preparation," and "criminal law."
+The required skills of the two careers differ considerably.
+For example, legal counsels are more likely to have skills like "legal support," "legal risks," "excellent interpersonal," and "in-house counsel."
+But a attorney at law is more likely to have skills like "law firm," "juris," "trial preparation," and "criminal law."

-Attorneys at law typically study at similar levels compared with legal counsels.
+Attorneys at law earn the best pay in the retail industry, where they command an average salary of $120,546.
+Legal counsels earn the highest pay from the technology industry, with an average salary of $159,575.Most attorneys at law achieve a similar degree level compared to legal counsels.
 For example, they're 4.9% less likely to graduate with a Master's Degree, and 10.4% less likely to earn a Doctoral Degree.

 A lawyer is a legal practitioner who specializes in understanding and interpreting laws and other legal matters.
 Their responsibilities revolve around providing legal counseling and advice, representing clients in different kinds of court proceedings, conducting research, collecting evidence, and coordinating with various experts.
 A lawyer must also manage and oversee the performance of assistants, paralegals, and other team members.
 Furthermore, there are instances when a lawyer must draft or manage documents such as contracts, trusts, deeds, and wills, assisting clients as needed.